jeffreybaird/elixir_as_inf/README.md

 Current plan:

-1 rails app with it's own database
+* 1 rails app with it's own database
-3 Sinatra apps that talk to a seperate database
+* 3 Sinatra apps that talk to a seperate database

+First:
+* get them all working with seperate docker files
+* deploy
+Next:
-First get them all working with seperate docker files and deploy Next set them up underneath the OTP supervisor pattern and demonstrate I can kill different parts of the system and show that it can self heal
+* set them up underneath the OTP supervisor pattern
+* demonstrate I can kill different parts of the system and show that it can self heal